 Good housekeeping practices are essential for maintenance of a clean and orderly working environment.
 The potential for accidents and spills for employees is reduced greatly by a clean and orderly work area that ultimately reduces safety hazards and potential release of "BMP pollutants."
 Good housekeeping practices include prompt response and cleanup of spills, leaks, and drips, and proper storage of drums, containers, and bags.
-Implementation of good housekeeping for DOE facilities is included in DOE contractors' procedures.
+Implementation of good housekeeping for DOE facilities is included in DOE contractors'

+procedures.
 Additionally, the walkthrough checklist used in the monthly inspection of DOE facilities contains criteria for good housekeeping.
 Compliance inspections are conducted on a nonroutine basis, and, as a part of the inspections, housekeeping is reviewed.
-CAT instructs all personnel to be aware of housekeeping and participate actively in good housekeeping measures.
+CAT informs all personnel of the BMP management strategies that include good housekeeping measures.